AzumattDev/OdinsQOL/README.md

 # Changelog (latest patch listed first)
 #### 0.8.7
 * Mimic FastLink v1.1.0 update.
 Allow prompting for password still.
 Disable GUI when in loading screen.
+* Add config option to disable the portal hover tag (thanks to @wackymole)
+* Keep an eye out for another update this weekend, I'm working on changing more things.
+This update was released to fix some compatiblity issues with other mods.
 #### 0.8.6
 * WardIsLove v 3.0.1 compatibility update.
 #### 0.8.5